idealparable/BibleQ/HowToRead.md

 This would seem to be possible; the word for put, Strong's H7760, is used in such a way in this example:

-[/Gen 13:16 - “And I will make H7760 your seed as the dust of the earth, so that if anyone can number the dust of the earth, then your seed can also be numbered./]
+<blockquote><span class="bbq">/Gen 13:16 - “And I will make H7760 your seed as the dust of the earth, so that if anyone can number the dust of the earth, then your seed can also be numbered./</span></blockquote>

 Here clearly "make" is a good translation.
 Other cases are translated laid or placed.
 The idea here seems to be that God would create (or cause to come to be, more properly) Abraham's descendants, and they would be placed on the earth, walking around and so forth.
 The placing where they are need not be a later event.
 So it's possible Genesis is here just saying that in creating Adam, Adam came to be in the garden.